Frequently Asked Questions

 Reviewer Profile Photo Bonnie Spiro, on Google

-Reviewer Profile Photo Beverly Vidra, on Google
+Reviewer Profile Photo Mary Beth Alleman, on Google

 It is a very positive atmosphere.
 I appreciate the help the doctor gave me.
 He made sure I understood all aspects of my hearing aids.
 Doctor Frank "Pete" Fox was patience, kind and very knowledgeable.